 Nine people were accused of Conspiracy To Damage Property arising from actions at the political headquarters of the Conservative, Labour, Liberal Democrats and Green Parties.
 The jury unanimously acquitted all nine.
 Real Media’s coverage of the actions is here.

 Judge Holmes has now indicated he will accept a majority verdict from the jury for the last two indictments.
-These are a charge of Burglary against two people arising from the action at the Green Party headquarters, and a charge of Conspiracy to Damage Property against five people arising from information handed to the police by a Green Party activist, Ashley Routh, who had infiltrated a Zoom planning meeting claiming that he was willing to take part in future actions.
+These are a charge of Burglary against two people arising from the action at the Green Party headquarters, and a charge of Conspiracy to Damage Property against five people arising from information handed to the police by a Green Party activist, Ashley Routh, who had infiltrated a Teams planning meeting claiming that he was willing to take part in future actions.

 After the arrests in 2020, Valerie Brown continued to campaign for the mayoral election on the electoral promise of handing over power to citizens’ assemblies.